Charles Nelson (businessman)

-Charles Nelson (July 4, 1835 – December 13, 1891) was a prominent businessman and distiller in Middle Tennessee who was well known for his contributions to the banking, rail, music, and whiskey industries, among others.
-Nelson was the owner of Nelson's Greenbrier Distillery, which until American Prohibition, was one of the largest producers of whiskey in the United States.
+Charles Nelson (July 4, 1835 – December 13, 1891) was a businessman and distiller in Middle Tennessee.
+He was the owner of Nelson's Greenbrier Distillery, which until American Prohibition, was one of the largest producers of whiskey in the United States.

 Early life

-Nelson was born on July 4, 1835, in Hagenow, a small town in the Mecklenburg-Schwerin state of northern Germany.
-He was the oldest of six children whose father was a successful soap and candle manufacturer.
-In 1850, the Nelsons embarked for the United States on the Helena Sloman, with Nelson’s father converting all of the family’s wealth to gold that he carried on his person, concealed by clothing he had made especially for that purpose.
-During the voyage, the Helena Sloman encountered storms with gale-force winds, which resulted in many of the passengers being thrown overboard – The Nelson patriarch was one of these passengers, and with the weight of his family’s fortune strapped to his person, he was pulled to the bottom of the Atlantic Ocean.
+Charles Nelson was born on July 4, 1835, in Hagenow, Mecklenburg-Schwerin, Germany.
+Born a Lutheran, he was the oldest of six children whose father was a successful soap and candle manufacturer.
+At the age of 15, he came to America with his family.
+His father was lost at sea during the transit.
+The Nelsons embarked for the United States on the Helena Sloman with Nelson's father converting all of the family's wealth to gold that he carried on his person, concealed by clothing he had made especially for that purpose.
+During the voyage, the Helena Sloman encountered storms with gale-force winds, which resulted in many of the passengers being thrown overboard – the Nelson patriarch was one of these passengers, and with the weight of his family's fortune strapped to his person, he was pulled to the bottom of the Atlantic Ocean.
 Charles, along with his mother, brother, and four sisters, arrived in New York City with nothing but the clothes on their backs.
 While the mother looked after the young children, Charles and his brother found work with Hayes & Schultz Co., a producer of soap and candles in New York City.
-The family remained in New York for approximately two years before relocating to Cincinnati, Ohio, where Nelson began working as a butcher, an experience which later helped him to open a grocery store under the name Blersch & Nelson.
+The family moved to Cincinnati in 1852.
+Nelson began working as a butcher, an experience which later helped him to open a grocery store under the name Blersch & Nelson.

-Move to Nashville
+Career

-In 1857, Charles moved to Nashville, Tennessee, opening another grocery branch under the name Nelson & Pfeiffer.
-Nelson’s store quickly flourished, and became known especially for three products: coffee, meat, and whiskey.
+In 1857 (or 1862), Charles moved to Nashville, Tennessee, opening another grocery branch under the name Nelson & Pfeiffer.
+Nelson's store quickly flourished, and became known especially for three products: coffee, meat, and whiskey.
 Nelson saw whiskey as the most profitable of his products, and began to concentrate solely on the production and bottling of his spirit.
 Among his more noteworthy sales techniques, it is known that Charles was one of the first to sell whiskey by the bottle rather than the jug or barrel.
 According to family records, Nelson encouraged his coffee delivery boy, Joel Cheek, to take his blend to the Maxwell House Hotel in downtown Nashville, where it later was famously proclaimed as “good to the last drop”.
 Nelson also encouraged his butcher, Horace G. Hill, to start his own business, which became known as H.G.
 Hill Food Stores and continues to operate as a Nashville-based company.